-In 2013, trade between South Africa and the European Union (EU) declined slightly, to EUR 28.51 billion.
-The EU thus remains South Africa’s most important trading partner by far (ahead of China and the United States), accounting for 23.4 per cent of the country’s total trade.
-According to the South African Revenue Service, South Africa’s balance of trade deficit with the EU amounted to EUR 7.61 billion in 2013.
+In 2014, trade between South Africa and the European Union (EU) was worth EUR 41.7 billion.
+The EU thus remains South Africa’s most important trading partner by far, ahead of China and the United States.
+South Africa’s balance of trade deficit with the EU amounted to EUR 4.9 billion in 2014.

 The Federal Government views South Africa as a “global development partner” with whom it seeks to closely coordinate its policies in international bodies such as the United Nations and the World Bank.
-Bilateral development cooperation focuses on energy and climate, governance and public administration and HIV/ AIDS prevention and control.
-Germany is one of South Africa’s major bilateral donors, though all international donors combined contribute less than 1 per cent to South Africa’s national budget.
+Bilateral development cooperation focuses on energy and climate (green economy), governance and public administration, HIV/ AIDS prevention and vocational training.
+Germany is one of South Africa’s major bilateral donors, though all international donors combined contribute less than one per cent to South Africa’s national budget.